Jhavishal01/jhavishal01/README.md

-🌟 Tech Explorer | Web Designer | Aspiring Data Analyst

-👨‍💻 About Me

-🚀 I’m passionate about building creative and impactful projects using technology.
+🧭 Journey So Far

+💡 Driven by a passion for blending creativity with technology.
-📚 Currently learning Python, Web Development, and Data Analytics.
+📖 Currently expanding knowledge in Python, Web Development, and Data Analytics.
-🌱 Exploring AI/ML and UI/UX design to enhance my skills further.
+🚀 Exploring the fields of AI/ML and UI/UX design to build smarter, user-friendly solutions.

-⚙️ My Tech Stack
+🤝 Strong believer in collaboration, lifelong learning, and creating projects with real impact.

+🛠️ Tools of My Trade

-Languages: Python, C, C++
+Programming: Python, C, C++

 Web Development: HTML, CSS, JavaScript, Tailwind CSS

-Data Science Tools: NumPy, Pandas, Matplotlib
+Data & Analytics: NumPy, Pandas, Matplotlib

-Tools & Platforms: Git, GitHub, VS Code, Jupyter Notebook
+Workflow & Platforms: Git, GitHub, VS Code, Jupyter Notebook

-🎯 Interests
+🎨 Life Beyond Code

+📷 Capturing the world through photography.
-🎨 Designing websites, photography, and writing.
+✍️ Expressing creativity with design and writing.
-🎶 Music, travel, and exploring new creative fields.
+🎶 Finding inspiration in music, travel, and artistic exploration.

 ✨ Always open to collaboration and learning opportunities!